 The U.S. Census Bureau’s 2018-2019 Current Population Survey determined that 11.8% of Americans live in poverty.
 This amounts to 38.1 million people, or almost 8 million families.
 In 2016, the average income a family of 4 needed to have to be considered living in poverty was $24,563.
 However, many Americans live on less than that amount.

-The latest survey from the U.S. Census Bureau reveals that the majority of people receiving one or more type of government assistance participate in the program(s) for between 37 to 48 months.
+The latest survey from the U.S. Census Bureau revealed that the majority of people who receive one or more types of government assistance participate in the program(s) for between 37 to 48 months.

 Work First helps those living in poverty achieve self-sufficiency through employment.
 By doing so, we make a direct impact on the number of people living in poverty every year, and help those who feel stuck in government programs to start careers, achieve economic mobility, and improve their self-reliance.

 Your donations allow Work First to connect people with meaningful employment and help them gain the tools they need to support themselves and their families.